ORIGINALLY POSTED 21.09.20 RECIPE UPDATED 17.09.21.

 - potato salad, french fries or coleslaw

-- Roast the chicken in the oven for 20 minutes or until golden, basting once with any oil that has dripped from the chicken.
-For crispy skin either turn the oven right up for an extra 5 minutes of cooking time or turn the grill/broiler on until the skin is crisped to your liking.
+- Roast the chicken in the oven for 2 hours until dark golden brown.
+After the first hour, baste the chicken occasionally with the oil that has dripped from the chicken.
+I find that the skin is lovely and crispy, however for extra crispy skin either turn the oven right up for an extra 5 minutes of cooking time or turn the grill/broiler on until the skin is crisped to your liking.

-- Allow to rest on a warm plate for 5-10 minutes before serving with potato salad, french fries or coleslaw and a slice of lemon.
+- Allow the chicken to rest on a warm plate for 5-10 minutes before serving with potato salad, french fries or coleslaw and a slice of lemon.

 FREQUENTLY ASKED QUESTIONS